 Volunteer Storm Team Elevates Water Quality Issues

-This effort helps coastal officials make decisions about shellfish harvesting.
+The Takeaway: This effort helps coastal officials make decisions about shellfish harvesting.

 An elite group of volunteers quickly mobilizes during heavy rain events along the Samish River in Washington State to collect important water quality data.
 This information is used by the coastal officials who make decisions about commercial shellfish harvesting and monitor water quality in the area.